ArjenSchwarz/ignoreme/content/posts/2018-01-19-China-File-Sharing/index.md

 Date:           2018-01-19T16:59:22+08:00
 categories:
   - Workflows
+keywords: ["code"]
 Description:  "Once again visiting China, I ran into an issue.
 How do I share photos taken on my iPhone with Android users in a country where most file sharing options don't work?"
 ---

 Once again visiting China, I ran into an issue.
 How do I share photos taken on my iPhone with Android users in a country where most file sharing options don't work?

 Let me start with saying that I don't have a perfect answer for this due to some iOS limitations.
 That said, I started writing this article shortly after I ran into this and it has helped me in figuring out something I'm mostly happy with.

 # The problem

 The issue isn't so much that I have an iPhone[^1], as it is that the services I use to share files don't work in China.
 There is no access to anything from Google, which rules out both my email and Google Drive, and Dropbox doesn't work either.

 And for some reason that I can't fathom, iCloud Drive or Photos doesn't have the ability to share a photo properly.
 By which I mean that you can give someone a link to a file.
 Obviously, social media and messaging apps were out as well.
 Except for WeChat, which I don't have[^2].